Lenders conclude 'productive' talks on fifth review but issues remain as Athens targets fiscal space

 Greek government officials are due to begin meetings with the institutions’ mission chiefs on Wednesday as part of the fifth enhanced surveillance review, which Athens hopes will pave the way for its three fiscal demands to be met later this year.

 Greece’s travel balance fell to a surplus of 87.4 million euros in November according to Bank of Greece (BoG) data released on Tuesday, a decline of 42.9 percent compared to the same time last year.

 Greece’s current account (C/A) balance posted a deficit of 1.39 billion euros in November, from a deficit of 673.4 million in October, according to Bank of Greece (BoG) data released on Monday.

-Greece’s trade deficit fell by 5.2 percent (YoY) in April compared to a rise of 28.1 percent in March, data from the Hellenic Statistical Authority (ELSTAT) released on Friday showed.
+Greece’s industrial turnover fell by 7.9 percent year-on-year (YoY) in November, deepening from a drop of 7.4 percent in October, Hellenic Statistical Authority (ELSTAT) data published on Monday showed.

 Greece’s central government primary cash balance recorded a surplus of 5.56 billion euros in 2019 according to figures released by the Bank of Greece (BoG).